alitelabs/tyx/README.md

 #### Lambda function

-The container can host multiple services but only those provided with `publish()` are exposed for external calls.
+The container can host multiple services but only those provided with `publish()` are exposed for external requests.
 Both `register()` and `publish()` should be called with the service constructor function (class), followed by any constructor arguments if required.

 ```typescript
 let container = new LambdaContainer("tyx-sample2")